kk-spartans/scholars-cup/07 - Speeches that Inspire, Speeches that Spit Fire/01 - Can a speech truly inspire peace—JFK and others/The Forgotten People.md

 I have one takeaway from this: “post-war Australia should not become socialist, because we should build a society where the middle class thrives”.

-He is kind of naive over here, keeps romanticizing the middle cla
+He is kind of naive over here, keeps romanticizing the “middle class”, underplays inequality by dismissing class struggle as a marxist distraction.

+He also assumes independence